|Button text and 'Save' button|

 Additionally, partial response data can also be selected for inclusion in the 'Responses' and 'Charts' reporting tabs.

-This use of buttons is worth giving some thought to when designing your survey, as it can lead to providing you with more accurate reporting on the state of your response types.
+The use of these buttons is worth giving some thought to when designing your survey, as it can lead to providing you with more accurate reporting on the state of your response types.